Oh, sure. Seems like a no-brainer, now.

 Skip ahead several more years, to the far off wonders that awaited us in the 21st century!
 I’m now writing Star Trek fiction on a semi-regular basis for that same Pocket Books, and there have been three more Trek TV series since TNG came and went.
 That original TNG series writers/directors guide has gotten some company:

-Even now, several more years, a handful of movies, and one additional TV series later, I still don’t have any aspirations of writing Star Trek for the screen.
+Even now – several more years, a handful of movies, and one additional TV series later – I still don’t have any real aspirations of writing Star Trek for the screen.
 But, as a writer of the novels and a fan of Star Trek in general, it’s neat to see how the writers for the different series approached their task.
 Of particular interest to me when I picked it up was the writers guide for the original series, as somewhere along my “fan journey” I’d become very enamored with reading about the actual production of the show, and so I’m always grabbing anything and everything I can get my hands on with respect to this topic.

 Why am I babbling about this stuff today?
 It’s really Michael Okuda’s fault.
-Over on his Facebook page, he posted a link to something TrekCore.com posted last year, which made me remember these docs which have been in my files for years:
+Over on his Facebook page, he posted a link to something TrekCore.com posted last year, making me remember these docs which have been in my files for years:

-Upon seeing that, I knew I wasn’t going to be happy until I dug out all of my writers guides….if for nothing else than to make sure I still had the damned things.
+Upon seeing that, I knew I wasn’t going to be happy until I dug out all of my writers guides….if for no other reason than to make sure I still had the damned things.